 6. Large meals & eating before bedtime.

-Not only the type of food that matters with GERD and hiatal hernia, but other factors can trigger hernia flare-up such as:
+Not only the type of food that matters with GERD and hiatal hernia, but other factors can trigger hernia flare-ups such as:

 - Large meals: overeating in a single meal is an essential factor in hiatal hernia flares.
-Try to eat smaller, more frequent meals instead of two or three large meals a day.
+Try eating smaller, more frequent meals instead of two or three large meals daily.

-- Laying down directly after eating: laying down on your couch to scrolling social media or watching TV can trigger reflux symptoms.
+- Laying down directly after eating: Lying on your couch to scroll social media or watch TV can trigger reflux symptoms.

 7. Not elevating your head during sleep.

 Head elevation during sleep consistently improved the reflux symptoms in patients with GERD (with or without hiatal hernia) (reference).

 Sleeping without head elevation may cause a hiatal hernia to flare up.
 Use multiple pillows or a specialized wedge pillow to decrease the number of hiatal hernia flare-ups.

 Other factors linked to GERD and hiatal hernia flare-ups include: